mmistakes/made-mistakes-jekyll/terms/index.md

 ### Attribution

 If you're inclined to show credit, then a link back to the source article attributed to either [Made Mistakes](http://mademistakes.com) or [Michael Rose](http://mademistakes.com) is good enough for me.
 If you don't want to show credit, hey that's cool too.
-Just don't go stealing my stuff and republishing them as your own.
+Just don't go stealing my stuff and republishing it as your own.